bartdesmet/csharplang/spec/expressions.md

 null != x
 ```
 where `x` is an expression of a nullable type, if operator overload resolution ([Binary operator overload resolution](expressions.md#binary-operator-overload-resolution)) fails to find an applicable operator, the result is instead computed from the `HasValue` property of `x`.
 Specifically, the first two forms are translated into `!x.HasValue`, and last two forms are translated into `x.HasValue`.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of expression tree conversion of equality operators on nullable types, an `Equal` or `NotEqual` factory is used.
+That is, no conversion to `HasValue` member access is performed.

 ### The is operator